amccollum/es5-basic/README.md

 =========

 This library provides some basic shim methods to make older browsers more ECMAScript 5 compatible.
-All the methods in this module should match the behavior of the specification.
 For newer browsers, the built-in methods will be used.